AdamCraven/AdamCraven.github.io/_posts/2014-09-04-a-better-module-structure-for-angular.markdown

 * Configuration shared throughout the module.
 * Communicating between others modules.

-With the parts of the MV[W]haetever defined, we can break this down to a folder structure which can provide a more robust structure for our application, using a pattern most are familiar with: MVC.
+With the parts of the MV[W]haetever defined, we can break this down to a folder structure which provides a more robust structure for our application, using a pattern most are familiar with: MVC.

 ![Defined structure]({{ site.url }}/images/structure/better-structure.png)

-The services have been removed and replaced with named parts doing a specific task from above, let's have a look at the structure in-depth.
+The services have been removed and replaced with named parts doing a specific task, let's have a look at the structure in-depth.
 Starting with what already exists in angular: